Baphomet42/Data-Packs/README.md

         + Running this in Peaceful Mode could cause problems with vital entities unable to be summoned
         + Turning off spawning with `/gamerule spawn_mobs false` is ok
         + `/gamerule mob_griefing false` is recommended (but not required)
-            + This prevents enderman from moving blocks and breaking equipment
+            + This prevents endermen from moving blocks and breaking equipment
     + Simulation distance should be high enough to prevent nearby equipment from being unloaded
         + Most types of equipment need to be loaded in order for other things like doors and buttons to register them
         + The simulation distance should always be high enough to fit the entire current level from anywhere within the level